B.Tech

 Pathway 1: IITs (via JEE Advanced)

-- Qualify JEE Main: Appear for JEE Main conducted by NTA (two sessions per year — January and April).
+- Qualify JEE Main: Appear for JEE Main conducted by NTA (typically two sessions per year).
 Score in the top 2,50,000 ranks to be eligible for JEE Advanced.

 - Clear JEE Advanced: Appear for JEE Advanced (conducted by one of the IITs on rotation).
 Secure a qualifying rank.